 The Poodle and the German Shepherd, despite both originating from Germany, are very different from one another.
 Combined together, they make the German Shepherd Poodle Mix, otherwise known as the Shepadoodle.
-This mix makes a wonderful and well-balanced dog who is both sociable and protective, gentle and fun, and really does have the best of both worlds.
+This mix is a wonderful and well-balanced family dog.
+Shepadoodles are both sociable and protective, gentle and fun, and really does have the best of both worlds.

-Because of his activity needs, he should only be placed with those who can offer this intelligent guy plenty of mental stimulation as well as a lot of exercise every single day.
-Being a big boy he also needs a big living space, and a master who can handle his sometimes protective behavior.
+Because of his activity needs, he should only be placed with families that can accommodate a higher energy dog.
+You’ll need to be able to offer plenty of mental stimulation as well as a lot of exercise every single day.
+Being a bigger sized pup, he also needs a big living space.
+You’ll also need to be prepared to manage his sometimes protective behavior.

 But if you can guarantee him all of the above, then he will shower you in loyalty, fun, cuddle and entertainment for many years to come.
 He is one of the rarer poodle mixes out there, but one who is definitely worth looking into!
 So, let’s learn more about the Shepadoodle in all his German glory!

 Before welcoming any dog into your home, especially a mixed breed, it is crucial to look at a dog’s past and parentage, as it will tell you what their breed purpose is, along with what their energy, intelligence and temperament are likely to be.
 It also helps you to understand whether they are likely to fit into your family and lifestyle.